Skip to content

 FDA-Approved Medications for Alcohol Detox

 Alcohol use disorder treatment includes behavioral treatments such as mutual support groups, individual therapy, and pharmaceutical remedies.
 Frequently these are employed in combination.
-Currently, there are three FDA (Food and Drug Administration) approved medications for the treatment of alcohol addiction.
+Currently, there are three FDA (Food and Drug Administration) approved medications to treat alcohol addiction.

 Disulfiram (Antabuse®)